19 Best Things To Do In Harrogate: A Local’s Guide

 The stunning entrance to Harrogate Theatre

-Located in Oxford Street in the town centre, the late Victorian Harrogate Theatre is ornately decorated with 500 comfortable velvet seats.
+The late Victorian Harrogate Theatre is ornately decorated and has 500 comfortable velvet seats.

 A varied programme of comedy, drama and dance events throughout the year includes an award-winning annual pantomime.